-- A moustache is considered bad luck for the man.
+- A mustache is considered bad luck for men.

-- The word is caution for marriage and numbers when it comes to the age difference between you and your spouse.
-If you want to ensure a happy marriage, you shouldn't marry anyone who is 3 or 6 years younger or older than you.
+- If you want to ensure a happy marriage, you shouldn't marry anyone who is 3 or 6 years younger or older than you.

-- The Chinese culture considers used or second-hand clothes, furniture, and other items is inauspicious.
-This superstition is believed to be founded in ideologies of honor, reputations, and pride.
+- Chinese superstitions say that used or second-hand clothes, furniture, and other items are inauspicious.
+This superstition is believed to be founded in the value of honor, reputations, and pride.

 - Never beat a person with a broom.
 This will bring bad luck to the person for many years.

 - When traveling, always knock on the door before entering.
 This alerts any spirits of your presence so they won't be startled by your presence and encourages them to leave.

 - Telling ghost stories is considered very bad luck.